cenviity/100-exercises-to-learn-rust/book/src/03_ticket_v1/06_ownership.md

 In a way, you can think of an immutable reference as a "read-only" lock on the value, while a mutable reference is like a "read-write" lock.

-All these restrictions are enforced at compile-time by the borrow checker.
+All these restrictions are enforced at compile time by the borrow checker.

 ### Syntax